 On January 28, the tank battalions were given the job of guarding the beaches so that the Japanese couldn’t land troops.
 The 194th guarded the coastline against Japanese landings from Limay to Cabcaban.
 During the day, the tanks hid under the jungle canopy.
 At night they were pulled out onto the beaches.
 The battalion’s half-tracks had the job of patrolling the roads.
 At all times, the tanks were in contact with on-shore and off-shore patrols.

-He recalled, “Of course they didn’t ration food.
+He also stated, “Of course, they didn’t ration food.
 They gave us maybe four or five cans of salmon to feed 50 or 60 men out of.
 You couldn’t give a man a very big spoonful of salmon.
 They gave us four or five loaves of bread.
 They were cooked round like a cake.
 You had to slice it very thin to let a man have a piece of bread.
-And we killed all the American horses over there and the Filipinos had and we took the meat and ground it up on food choppers and tried to cook it, flavor it up something like that, some way or another to use it.
+And we killed all the American horses over there, and the Filipinos had, and we took the meat and ground it up on food choppers and tried to cook it, flavor it up something like that, some way or another to use it.
 It was so tough you couldn’t get a fork in it.
-That is, if you didn’t grind it up.
+That is if you didn’t grind it up.